Overview and eligibility

 We calculate your basic eligibility for Leeds Financial Support using information already held on your student record.

-To qualify for the full-time LFS award you must be registered on a full-time, undergraduate, higher-education course lasting at least one year: for example:
+To qualify for the full-time Leeds Financial Support (LFS) award you must be registered on a designated full-time, undergraduate, higher-education course lasting at least one year: for example: